No matter what your favorite outdoor activity is, you’re sure to have a great time in these wonderful campgrounds in Oregon.

 2. Cascadia State Park – Detroit

-The tranquility of Cascadia State Park is one of the first things you’ll notice at first.
+The tranquility of Cascadia State Park is one of the first things you’ll notice.
 There are more than a dozen campsites to choose from its large area filled with beautiful sights.

 The first of May until late September is when the East campgrounds are open for picnics, while the West spot is great for the entire year.